Easy Chicken Marsala

 Traditionally, chicken breast cutlets are used for this dish, which ensures quick cooking and a nice ratio of sauce to meat.

 Because the breast pieces I had today were pretty small and not too thick (5 breasts totaling 1.5lbs), I left them whole.
 However, most storebought chicken breasts are huge, so if this is what you have, I recommend cutting them.
-I share how to cut breast pieces into cutlets in my Chicken Milanese post, or you can purchase these already cut at the store.
+I share how to cut breast pieces into thin cutlets in my Chicken Milanese post, or you can purchase these already cut at the store.
 Make sure the meat is no thicker than a half inch.
 Pound it out with a meat mallet or rolling pin if needed.

-Season both sides with salt and pepper:
+Season the boneless skinless chicken breasts on both sides with salt and black pepper:

 Dredge In Flour